Take-Home Pay Calculator

 annual net = annual gross - annual FIT - annual SS - annual Medicare - (extra x periods)

-These are the IRS Pub 15-T percentage-method brackets applied to annualized wages after subtracting the filing-status withholding allowance.
+These are the IRS Pub 15-T annual percentage-method brackets for 2026, applied to the adjusted annual wage (annualized wages minus $8,600, or $12,900 for married filing jointly, when the W-4 Step 2 box is not checked).
+The 0% band at the bottom is built into the 2026 tables.
 They are marginal: each rate applies only to the slice of income within that band.

 Worked example: $25/hour, 40 hours/week, single